-Any healthy adult, both male and female, can donate blood.
-Men once in every Three months and women every Four months.
+Any healthy adult, both male and female, can donate blood once in every three months.
 Good health of the donor must be fully ensured.
 The universally accepted criteria for donor selection are:

 Health conditions: